Christmas Through the Eyes of a Child

 What is their favorite part of Christmas?
 Watching as gifts slowly gather under the tree?
 Is there a certain box they can’t wait to open?
 Do they like baking cookies and waiting for Santa?
 Or is it just spending time with the family in their pajamas all day?
 Capitalize on their responses!

 Perhaps they would like to do a themed tree.
-One that focuses on superheroes, or a particular color group, or maybe an old fashioned back-to-basics tree with homemade ornaments and stringed popcorn and cranberries.
+One that focuses on superheroes, or a particular color group, or maybe an old-fashioned back-to-basics tree with homemade ornaments and stringed popcorn and cranberries.
 Doing holiday crafts adds a personal touch and engages creativity…and kids love crafts!

 Does your family make contributions to local charities during the holidays?
 Or perhaps your children know of someone in their class whose family is really struggling because of the pandemic?
 Would they like to help them instead?
 Maybe they want to bake cookies for the doctors and nurses at a local hospital.
 How about a leg up with some housecleaning?
 Always a welcome gift!
 This year the need is greater than usual, and of course, kids are natural ‘givers’, so maybe they have some ideas on what they would want to do to help someone in need.
 Making it extra special this year might be just the ticket to pop us all out of the dreariness.

 Kids never fail to sustain their excitement for almost everything including Christmas through the eyes of your child.
-In view of a time when we, as adults, have taken a mental beating, let’s allow their enthusiasm and delight for the holidays to lift our spirits and remind us that all is well.
+In view of a time when we, as adults, have taken a mental beating, let’s allow their enthusiasm and delight in the holidays to lift our spirits and remind us that all is well.

 Photo Credit: https://unsplash.com/@lordmaui